-Vitality CBD is continually researching and developing the cleanest contemporary extraction techniques to ensure we properly harvest the whole range of cannabinoids for our full and broad spectrum products, and the additional waxes and oils for our Whole Plant E-liquid.
+Vitality CBD is continually researching and developing the cleanest contemporary extraction techniques to ensure we properly harvest the whole range of cannabinoids for our broad spectrum products.

 Where some CBD producers solely use solvents to strip the cannabinoids and terpenes from the hemp plant, simultaneously extracting potentially harmful compounds like chlorophyll, instead, we prioritise a supercritical CO2 extraction.

 Widely recognised as the safest and most efficient extraction method, a supercritical CO2 extraction involves increasing the temperature and pressure of the CO2 to a point where it adopts the properties of both a gas and liquid.

 In this supercritical state, CO2 essentially functions as a solvent without denaturing the hemp, drawing out out the key compounds as it’s passed over the plant.
 The resultant solution is then run through a separator that does what it says on the tin - namely dividing the desired compounds from the CO2.

 CBD: natural precision

 If a CBD product describes itself as full or broad spectrum, this is the type of process it’s specifically referring to.
 Whilst the phrasing conjures up images of a giant blender where thousands of hemp plants are thrown in, in fact it’s far more complex, requiring a great degree of accuracy.
 This is where scientific understanding is essential in facilitating nature’s innate qualities.